Headshot of attorney Justin Swaim, black and white

 Justin regularly assists clients with challenging litigation issues and has represented the Louisiana Public Service Commission in numerous Federal Energy Regulatory Commission proceedings.

-Justin has served as an adjunct professor at Tulane University Law School since 2021 where he teaches Energy Law Regulation and Policy.
+Justin has served as an adjunct professor at Tulane University Law School, where he teaches Energy Law Regulation and Policy, since 2021.
+He is a member of the New Orleans Bar Association.

 Justin is recognized by Chambers and Partners USA as “Up and Coming” in Energy & Natural Resources: Utilities.
 He is a Best Lawyers: Ones to Watch® for Administrative/Regulatory Law and Energy Law.